nikolalsvk/blog/content/blog/7-ways-to-debug-jest-tests-in-terminal/index.md

 stop in the place where you put `debugger`.
 Of course, you need to have a dedicated DevTools for Node.js open, as we described in the first section.

-## 6. Debugging from the command-line
+## 6. Debugging From the Command-Line

 OK, so you got the initial debugger working with Chromium-based browser and DevTools.
 But, if you are a command-line aficionado, you probably are thinking